MatthewCash/firefox-mods/README.md

 - Site specific changes, mostly changing the site's accent color and removing unused elements
 - Recoloring of Firefox elements in chrome and in the browser's pages

+## TODO

+- Use TypeScript for JavaScript Mods (are there any types for Firefox?)
+- Preprocess CSS with SCSS to get access to newer features

 ## Usage

 Installation is not user-friendly, you are expected to be familiar with CSS, JS, and Firefox userChrome!